trustbit/RAGathon/README.md

 # Overview

-This repository contains a collection of solutions to the [enterprise-rag-challenge](https://github.com/trustbit/enterprise-rag-challenge/).
+This repository contains a collection of solutions to the first round of [enterprise-rag-challenge](https://github.com/trustbit/enterprise-rag-challenge/).

 # The Challenge